Notaries Public do everything the same, but different.

 A Connecticut notary is NOT a Notario Publico, Notaire, attorney, lawyer or judge and has no authority to give legal advice on real estate, immigration, wills, trusts or any legal matter.

 Notary Education.
-For a $5 fee, notaries have unlimited personal financial liability for every notarization, which is why notaries do not "bend the law."
+Notaries have unlimited personal financial liability for every notarization, which is why notaries do not "bend the law."
 By law, a Connecticut notary must identify a signer with two forms of current identification.
 Employers can be liable for notary-employee errors.
 Learn about a U.S. notary's responsibility as a common law public official.

 Nat'l Federation of Paralegal Assoc.
-PACE Registered Paralegal.
+PACE Registered Paralegal, Emeritus.

 Notary Public Code of Professional Responsibility NNA Drafting Commission Member.